-This is an excerpt from Marathon Roadmap, the Vegetarian Guide to Conquering Your First 26.2.
-Click here to learn more!
+This is an excerpt from the No Meat Athlete Marathon Roadmap, the Plant-Based Guide to Conquering Your First 26.2.

 How to Run Like a Barefooter in Normal ShoesIt’s not that I think barefooting is bad.
 Far from it, I think running barefoot (or at least in minimalist shoes), is a good thing for most runners to work into their training.